willtp87/rn-test/README.md

 * [William Panting](https://github.com/willtp87)

 ## Development
 If you would like to contribute to this repo create an issue or pull request.

+### Running & Debuging
+#### VS Code
+A task for building and running on IOS is provided with a launch file to attach the debugger.

 ## License